choyai/dotfiles-nix/README.md

 xdg-desktop-portal-wlr - Needed for wayland screenshare

-may need qt5-wayland as well for screenshare
+may need qt5-wayland and qt6-wayland as well for OBS

 wl-clipboard - For wayland clipboard
 ```